What should I remember for collection of my waste?

 Waste buried in a sanitary landfill does not decompose as we had once though.
 Items in a landfill are buried which effectively cuts them off from air and water, two ingredients necessary for decomposition.
 Without oxygen and moisture, waste breaks down at a very slow rate.
 Waste buried today may not decompose for hundreds or thousands of years!.
-You can see this is a picture of a newspaper that was buried in our landfill for 38 years!
+During a core test in 2006, we found a newspaper that was buried in our landfill for 38 years!
 The date on it is March 5, 1968.

 Below is a list of items and the rate they decompose with the help of environmental influences such as moisture and oxygen.
 Think about these materials in a landfill-mummified.

 Milk carton……….………..…....5 years

 Glass………………….....1 million years